JonasBergstroom/Countdown-Timer-App-SwiftUI/README.md

 # Countdown-Timer-App-SwiftUI
-Simpel Countdown App for iOS
+Simpel Countdown App for iOS, from 1 min to 60 min.

 **The timer fast-forwards in the Demo**